Henguin1001/Subtitle-Scraper/README.md

-#subtitle_scraper
+# subtitle_scraper
-The youtube api was being less of an API and more of a lamePI, so I created this.
+The youtube api was being less of an API only allows limited access, so I created this.
 A module that will give you the captions/subitiles of a youtube video given the id

-##Install
+## Install
 ```
  npm install subtitle_scraper
 ```
-###Example
+### Example
 The module is very simple and hopefully self-explanitory based on this Example (using an [Applied Science](https://www.youtube.com/watch?v=9XQfYKYO380 "Making DIY gecko tape") Video, check it out if you have time)

 ```js